ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 Producers and consumers attach to the event log via AMQP links.
 Those links MAY be bound to one, specific partition (partition-bound) or they MAY be partition-agnostic.
-On partition-agnostic links, producers MAY provider transfer-level hints for which partition the transfer ought to be routed to.
+On partition-agnostic links, producers MAY provide transfer-level hints for which partition the transfer ought to be routed to.

 This model allows for a range of negotiation options for how consumers are